ClaireCJS/fix_wrong_image_extensions/README.md

 fix_wrong_image_extensions is a filename fixer that fixes the extension of images saved with wrong/duplicate/no extensions

-## What does it fix, specifically?
+## What "wrong" filenames does it fix, specifically?

-Wrong filenames, such as:

-* extensions of the wrong format
+extensions of the wrong format

 	* jpg saved as gif
 	* gif saved as jpg
 	* extra extensions of wrong format - a gif named "hello.png.jpg.kitty.gif" would be named "hello.kitty.gif"

-* missing extensions
+missing extensions

 	* a jpg file named "foo" will be renamed "foo.jpg"

-* repeating extensions
+repeating extensions

 	* changes ".jpg.jpg" to ".jpg"
 	* will even change "foo.jpg.bar.jpg" to "foo.bar.jpg", assuming it's a jpg
 	* leaves repeating non-image extensions untouched

-* mis-positioned extensions
+mis-positioned extensions

 	* "foo.jpg.bar" will become "foo.bar.jpg"

-* annoying minor variances
+annoying minor variances

 	* jpg saved as .jpg_large
 	* jpg saved as .jpg_name=orig